Build Repeatable Outfit Formulas That Don’t Get Boring

 About the author:

-• A repeatable outfit formula is a 3–5 piece recipe you can repeat with different versions (not one exact outfit).
+A repeatable outfit formula is just a 3-to-5-piece outfit structure that you can wear again and again with different versions of the same pieces.

-A uniform is one outfit repeated.
-A formula is a structure.
+A uniform is one outfit repeated – a formula tho is a structure.

 • Uniform: “Black jeans + black tee + leather jacket every day.”